-- Minimum of 9 daily grades and 3 major grades for Language Arts - Minimum of 9 daily grades and 3 major grades for Reading - Minimum of 9 daily grades and 3 major grades for Math - Minimum of 6 daily grades and 2 major grades for Science - Minimum of 6 daily grades and 2 major grades for Social Studies - Special Grades include the following based on participation/citizenship. - \circ 1 = Refuses to Participate - \circ 2 = Needs Improvement - \circ 3 = Meets Expectation - \circ 4 = Exceeds Expectation - Please note: Students are not penalized with grades for not attending scheduled campus performances.
+- Minimum of 12 daily grades and 3 major grades for ELAR (Reading & Writing) - Minimum of 9 daily grades and 3 major grades for Math - Minimum of 6 daily grades and 2 major grades for Science - Minimum of 4 daily grades and 2 major grades for Social Studies - Special Grades include the following based on participation/citizenship. - \circ U = Unsatisfactory - \circ N = Needs Improvement - \circ S = Satisfactory - \circ E = Excellent - Please note: Students are not penalized with grades for not attending scheduled campus performances.